nelhage/llama/README.md

 MB-seconds of usage, or about $0.017 assuming I'm already out of the Lambda free tier.

+## `llamacc`

+Llama also includes a compiler frontend, `llamacc`, which is a drop-in replacement for GCC (or clang), but which outsources the actual compilation to Amazon Lambda.
+Coupled with a parallel build process (e.g. `make -j`), it can speed up compiles versus local builds, especially on laptops without many cores.

+On my Google Pixelbook, with 2 cores and 4 threads, using `llamacc` and `make -j24` cuts the time to build [boringssl](https://github.com/google/boringssl) in half compared to local compilation.

+`llamacc` is a work in progress and I hope for greater speedups with some additional work.

 # Configuring llama

 Llama requires a few resources to be configured in AWS in order to